Shopify/mobile-buy-sdk-android/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/Shopify/mobile-buy-sdk-ios/blob/master/LICENSE)
 [![GitHub release](https://img.shields.io/github/release/shopify/mobile-buy-sdk-android.svg)](https://github.com/Shopify/mobile-buy-sdk-android/releases)

-# Buy SDK
+# Mobile Buy SDK

-Shopify’s Mobile Buy SDK makes it easy to create custom storefronts in your mobile app.
-With the power and flexibility of GraphQL you can build native storefront experiences using the Shopify platform.
-The Buy SDK lets you connect your app with the Shopify platform, where your users can buy your products using Android Pay or their credit card.
+The Mobile Buy SDK makes it easy to create custom storefronts in your mobile app, where users can buy products using Apple Pay or their credit card.
+The SDK connects to the Shopify platform using GraphQL, and supports a wide range of native storefront experiences.

 ## Table of contents